 To sum it up

 We hope that this brief guide helps you find where is the google analytics code.
 Ensure that you install the code properly and verify whether it is working.
-In case you are inexperienced, we recommend working with a professional SEO team.
+In case you are inexperienced, we recommend working with a our Birmingham SEO consultants.
 Rockstar Marketing works with businesses of all sizes.
 We have flexible pricing packages that can fit into your budget.
 Speak to us now.